Jacob-Westergren/Jacob-Westergren.github.io/index.md

 ### Speech Generation from Lip Movements
 <p>
-  Implemented a model that generates speech conditioned only on visual data, specifically the lip movements.
-The architecture included a front-end with convolutional layers for feature extraction, conformers to process the extracted features, and Whisper for ASR; However, all of these modules resulted in a very large model that required much compute for training, forcing us to cut training short due to our limited compute power resulting in subpar final results.
-However, the model showed clear progress in learning to generate corresponding sounds from visual input and we believe that with additional training, the model should produce high-quality speech.
+  Implemented a model to generate speech from visual data, focusing on lip movements.
+The architecture consisted of a front-end with convolutional layers for feature extraction, conformers to process these features, and Whisper for ASR.
+Due to the model's large size, we had to cut training short because of limited compute power, resulting in suboptimal performance.
+However, the model showed clear progress in generating corresponding sounds from visual input, and with further training, it is expected to produce high-quality speech.

 </p>
 <ul>